 Albert was inducted into the U.S. Army on March 28, 1941, in Cleveland, Ohio, and sent to Fort Knox, Kentucky, for basic training.
 At Ft.
 Knox, he attended radio operators school and qualified as a tank crew radioman.
 During his time at Ft.
 Knox, he became good friends with Peter Pirnat.
 Both were from Ohio.

 After completing basic training, Albert was sent to Camp Polk, Louisiana, and joined the 753rd Tank Battalion.
 The battalion had been sent to Camp Polk from Ft.
 Benning, Georgia.
 When it arrived, maneuvers were taking place, but the battalion did not take part in them.
-After the maneuvers ended, the 192nd Tank Battalion learned that they were being deployed.
+After the maneuvers ended, the 192nd Tank Battalion was sent to Camp Polk and learned that they were being deployed.
 Men who were 29 years old were given the chance to resign from military service.
-Albert was assigned to Headquarters Company.
+Albert either volunteered, or had his name drawn, to joint the battalion and was assigned to Headquarters Company.

 The 192nd was sent to San Francisco, California, over four different train routes.
 Once there, they were ferried to Ft.
-McDowell on Angel Island.
-While at the fort, they were given physicals and inoculated for tropical diseases.
-Those men who had physical ailments were held back and told they would rejoin the battalion at a later date.
-They never did.
+McDowell on Angel Island on the U.S.A.T.
+General Frank M. Coxe.
+While at the fort, they were given physicals and inoculated for tropical diseases by the battalion's medical detachment.
+Those men who had minor physical ailments were held back and told they would rejoin the battalion at a later date.
+Other men were simply replaced.

 For the next seventeen days the tankers worked to remove cosmoline from their weapons.
 The grease was put on the weapons to protect them from rust while at sea.
 They also loaded ammunition belts and did tank maintenance.